kikito/kiki.to/source/blog/2014-04-12-rule-5-beware-of-multiple-files.md

 `init.lua` should be removed from `package.path`.
 Others argue that this would break backwards-compatibility with a lot of libraries, and that having all the modules inside a folder is tidier.
 So what we need is just adding `?/init.lua` to `package.path`.

-Here's a discussion on the mailing list, detailing both sides of the discussion:
+Here's a mailing list thread, displaying both sides of the discussion:

 http://lua-users.org/lists/lua-l/2009-05/msg00499.html